 The School receives money from a range of sources to help you fund your programme.

-There are a range of awards on offer, covering tuition fees and a generous stipend, for students wishing to undertake postgraduate research study in the School of Environment, Education and Development.
+There are a range of awards on offer, covering tuition fees and a generous stipend.
 Application deadlines vary so please check the information below carefully.

 UK nationals who are ordinarily resident in England, aged 59 or under, who are not already receiving funding via a UK Research Council, will be eligible.
 The government is currently considering making EU students eligible.

 The loans will be available for all types of doctoral study (e.g PhD, as well as all professional doctorates such as DBA, EdD), at all UK universities.

 Find out more